Caloric Feeding for Puppies

 Feeding puppies as adults before they are actually adults, is a leading cause of nutritional issues in a dog.

 Puppies are in the most rapid phase of growth during the first 6 months of life, with smaller breed puppies reaching the end of their rapid growth phase sooner than larger breed puppies.
 Smaller size breeds tend to reach the end of their rapid growth stage at around 3 – 4 months old, while larger breed puppies continue to grow exponentially up to 5 months before slowing.
 Larger breed dogs have the steepest growth curve.
 They need to reach a larger size during the same period of time as smaller breeds.

-Puppies do not grow linearly and their growth is often charted using sigma plotting to properly reflect the aforementioned exponential growth component first, followed by the decrease in growth; with the phases of growth being breed dependent.
+Puppies do not grow linearly and their growth should be charted using sigma plotting to properly reflect the different phases of growth.
 When formulating for a puppy, it is important to be comfortable with sigmoid charting to be able to best interpret the growth data for your breed.

 Critical Note: Even after a puppy reaches its adult body weight, further physiological developments continue.
 A large breed puppy can weigh its adult weight at 11 – 15 months old and still not be fully finished with physiological development until they are nearly 2 years old.

 Small Breed Puppies

 Small breed dogs weigh under 20 lbs. at adulthood.
 They are in their most rapid phase of growth until they are around 3 months old, reaching about 50% of their adult weight during that time and reach their adult weight around 9 – 10 months of age.